-Any member of the public has the opportunity to raise issues of concern in the Lancaster district at council meetings.
+Any member of the public has the opportunity to raise issues of concern in the Lancaster district at Full Council meetings.

 Who can you ask?

-Provided that the required notice is given (see 'How to Register' below), a member of the public may ask questions of Members of the Cabinet, the Chairman of a Committee or the Chairman of an Overview and Scrutiny meeting, at ordinary meetings of the Council..
+Provided that the required notice is given (see 'How to Register' below), a member of the public may ask questions of Members of the Cabinet, the Chair of a Committee or the Chair of an Overview and Scrutiny meeting, at ordinary meetings of the Council..

 What can you ask?

 You can ask any question as long as it relates to local issues and affects the Lancaster district.